 top of page

-The articles, events, projects, and repositories from senior year, grad school, and post-grad (Fall 2020-Spring 2024) that best encapsulate my dedication to the stories, shared histories, and legacies of Black land stewards, environmental justice communities, and nature-based scholars.
+The articles, events, projects, and repositories from Fall 2020-Spring 2024 that best encapsulate my dedication to the stories, shared histories, and legacies of Black land stewards, environmental justice communities, and nature-based scholars.

 CEO.png